 Buying a house is one of the biggest purchases you will make in your life so don’t think twice about seeking professional advice.
 Speaking to financial professionals and new home specialists can help you understand home loans, Government grants, credit scores and help you create a complete savings plan.

 Create a ‘Home Loan Deposit’ account and allocate money into it every pay cycle to help track your progress.

 Setting up direct debits into this account is also a good way to manage your funds and avoid the temptation to spend money unnecessarily.

 Take advantage of first home buyers grants

-There are many government assistance loans to help eligible first home buyers into their home and at Start Point, we’ll help you understand and make the most of these grants.
+There are many government assistance loans to help eligible first home buyers into their home.

 With options such as the First Home Loan Deposit Scheme, HomeBuilder and First Home Super Saver Scheme, now is the best time to build your first home and start your journey to home ownership.